distantmagic/personalidol/packages/views/README.md

-# `framework`
+# `views`

-Base interfaces and services other packages rely on.
+Bridge between a scene and game domain logic.